-Learning is a process of acquiring new experience, knowledge, behavior or skills.
+Learning is a process of acquiring new experience, knowledge, behavior, or skills.
 In humans, learning starts from birth and continues throughout their lives.
 Learning brings the change in an existing behavior of an individual.
-With massive digitalization across all spheres, our society is currently caught in the middle of online learning vs classroom learning debate.
+With massive digitalization across all spheres, our society is currently caught in the middle of the online learning vs classroom learning debate.
 Many scholars, educationists and teaching advocates across the world have participated in the debate and favored either one of these teaching modes based on their experience and observations.

 Do you know the difference between online learning vs classroom learning?

 For online learning, also known as e-learning, you need your laptop/desktop/smartphone/tablet with a web connection.
 These days people are preferring e-learning compared to classroom learning as it is new and inexpensive.

 Due to the impact of the internet, more and more people are choosing to stray from outmoded classrooms and take their courses online.
 Online education and traditional classes each suit a particular requirement.
 Each option will provide its own benefits.
 However, online learning vs classroom learning is debatable as both have their unique features.
 Some like real–time interaction while others like the versatility that e-learning offers.

 In this article, we will try to understand how e-learning is different from traditional classroom teaching.
 Now, let’s talk about e-learning vs traditional learning;

 Classroom learning involves face to face interaction among students, instructors and colleagues.
 Students in classroom learning, actively participate in asking questions and getting their queries resolved.
 It provides the dynamic learning experience.
 Dialogues among individuals lead to flow of conversations and provide opportunity to share their experiences.